yash-gulatii/Mastering_Python/README.md

 - #### Today i made the design of the WebApp (WebApp to download spotify songs, playlist and album)

 - #### Here is the link of the design - https://www.figma.com/file/pse0oHpCz5vOCgnvj4QPxG/Downloadify?type=design&node-id=0%3A1&mode=design&t=KNRLIoR4cPq7U6Zd-1

+## Day 20 of Python Mastery Challenge (16 August 2023) 📚💻

+- #### 🌐 Created "Downloadify" - A Django-React project, creating its first web page.
+Exciting journey ahead!

+- #### 📚 Dived into "Data Structures & Algorithms in Python (Google)" at Udacity.

+- #### 🔍 Explored the Binary Search algorithm: an elegant dance of target hunting in a sorted array.

+- #### 🔄 Traced the efficient steps: target comparison, array division, and iterative repetition.
+Efficiency scales logarithmically!

+- #### 🔄 Deepened the understanding of Recursion - a function's enchanting journey of self-discovery and reinvocation.